Nine EU 'commissioners' asked to clarify declarations

 But eight of them were listed by Polish news website Onet.pl, citing an EP source.

-The candidates were asked to submit additional information on their financial declarations by 27 September, so that the legal affairs committee can give the green light for their public hearings by the parliament, starting 30 September.
+The candidates were asked to submit additional information on their declarations by 27 September, so that the legal affairs committee can give the green light for their public hearings by the parliament, starting 30 September.

 If the supplementary details are deemed inadequate, the legal affairs committee can also call them in for a mini-hearing, which would take place behind closed doors, prior to their public examination.

-Their initial filings were described as "incomplete, suspicious or downright shocking", by Aubry, the French MEP, who is a member of the legal affairs committee and who was privy to its internal deliberations.
+Some of their initial filings were described as "incomplete, suspicious, or downright shocking", by Aubry, the French MEP, who is a member of the legal affairs committee and who was privy to its internal deliberations.

-"Public information, unveiled by the press or published by a public authority, contradicts the statements we have in front of us," she said.
+"Public information, unveiled by the press, or published by a public authority, contradicts the statements we have in front of us," she said.

-Four of them were "empty", four others showed them to have shares in firms which were registered as EU lobbyists, including German pharmaceutical firm Bayer and Italian energy company ENI, while two others were "contradictory with past statements", Aubry said.
+Four of the declarations were "empty", four others showed them to have shares in firms which were registered as EU lobbyists, including German pharmaceutical giant Bayer and Italian energy champion ENI, and two were also "contradictory with past statements", Aubry said.

 Oil and finance lobbies